 Students who meet the Federal definition of "in foster care", including those who are awaiting foster care placement, will be provided a free appropriate public education (FAPE) in the same manner as all other students of the Board.
-For additional information see Board policy 5111.03 - Children and Youth in Foster Care or contact the liaison for children and youth in foster care at 740-927-3365 ext.
+For additional information see Board policy 5111.03 - Children and Youth in Foster Care or contact.
+Mitch Tom 740-927-3365 ext.
 30224.